wernerd/Skein3Fish/README.md

 Implementations for cipher modes such as ECB, CFB, or CBC may use these functions.

-## The _go_ implementation
+## The _Go_ implementation

 This implementation also provides the full feature set, thus you may use it to produce Skein hashes or Skein MAC.
 The API is similar to Java and uses the same function names as much as possible.

+### Download and installation instructions for the _Go_ package

+Because this is a multi-language implementation it would be tricky to use the standard way to get and install the Go Skein packages.
+Nevertheless, it's quite simple to get and install the Skein package.

+I assume that you have already setup your _Go_ environment and know how to use the _go_ command.

+1. Clone the complete Git repository
+2. change in the `go` subdirectory inside the repository directory
+3. Set the GOPATH environment variable to include the current path, for
+   example: ``export GOPATH=`pwd` ``
+4. run the Go commands:
+    * go install crypto/threefish
+    * go install crypto/skein
+    * go test crypto/threefish
+    * go test crypto/skein

+The `test` commands should run without problems and should not report any error.

 ## The Threefish cipher implementation

 Alberto did a wonderfull job here.
 In his implementation he unrolled all three Threefish algorithms (256, 512, 1024).The Java implementatiom also has unrolled Threefish algorithms that are even faster than Alberto's C# implementation.
 This happens because Java has all the code really unrolled.
 The C# implementation uses a lot of function calls with `ref` parameters.
 This unrolled code gives the Java JIT compiler good input for optimization.

 The standalone Threefish cipher for C has the same code basis as the Java implementation.
 Therefore also full unrolled code without loop constructs.

 ## Credits